MikyStar/IDLE/README.md

 ## MongoDB

-The current instance of MongoDB is actually running on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+The current instance of MongoDB is running on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 Please refer to the author of this repo for the mathing .env file with the connection string.